Latest update 5th May 2017

 Patients admitted to date

-The King and Queen at the VA Hospital No 1 (Eye Infirmary).
+The King and Queen at the VA Hospital No 5 (Bradninch House) talking to Driver Pyne.
+The medic is Dr Dyball who was in charge of VA 5.
+The photo was taken by Mary Hare.
 The Queen and Dr Henry Davey at VA Hospital No 5.
 The captured German guns at Northernhay Park.
 An Exeter post woman in her uniform.
 Men recruited from Cardiff, in Exeter as part of Kitcheners Army.

 │ Top of Page │